-In an ESL classroom, students engage in tasks designed to enhance linguistic ability or communicative competence.
+In an ESL classroom, students engage in tasks designed to enhance communicative competence.
 Communication can take place in many forms, sometimes linguistic, sometimes not.
 At Georgia Tech, English 1101/1102 courses explore the many facets of communicative competence, including oral, written, and visual modes, etc.).

 Some students enroll in these courses with high aptitude in some areas, while lacking in others.
 They might excel in oral communication tasks, such as debate or public presentations, but struggle with written tasks, such as proposals or essays.
 At times, their struggle stems more from a lack of familiarity or exposure to cultural conventions for communication rather than linguistic elements.
 The goal of these courses is to help students become well-rounded in their communicative competence, developing their knowledge and dexterity with the components and conventions of multiple communicative modes, their awareness of potential audiences and their expectations, and the tools required in producing and shaping communication in a given situation.